TaitoUnited/terraform-aws-admin/README.md

 - See variables.tf for all the supported YAML attributes.
 - See policies.tf for all the predefined policies.
+- See [IAM Tutorial: Delegate access across AWS accounts using IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html) on how to create separate development and production accounts and use assumeRoles to delegate access for users.

 Combine with the following modules to get a complete infrastructure defined by YAML: